 - Your preferences and goals

 There’s no one-size-fits-all answer.
-The right maintenance strategy is the one your physician designs for your specific body and situation.
+The right maintenance strategy is the one your licensed provider designs for your specific body and situation.

 What This Means for Your Decision